smithy-lang/smithy/docs/source/spec/core.rst

 Namespaces
 ==========

-Shapes and traits are defined inside a :dfn:`namespace`.
+Shapes are defined inside a :dfn:`namespace`.
 A namespace is mechanism for logically grouping shapes in a way that makes them reusable alongside other models without naming conflicts.

 A :ref:`namespace statement <namespace-statement>` is used to change the *current namespace*.
-A namespace MUST be defined before a shape or trait definition can be defined.
+A namespace MUST be defined before a shape can be defined.
 Any number of namespaces can appear in a model.

 The following example defines a string shape named ``MyString`` in the ``smithy.example`` namespace and a string shape named ``MyString`` in the